xSmokeAndMirrorsx/CISC275_Portfolio/README.md

 Link: https://github.com/xSmokeAndMirrorsx/CISC275_Portfolio

+Info: The source code for each "Prototype Website" can be founc by clicking the link attached to the respective website's "Codename".
+Additionally each website is focused on challenging and growing a specific set of skills (HTML, Typescipt, Bootstrap, CSS, React, etc.)

-# Prototype Websites # (Project "Codenames" are Hyperlinks to Their Respective Source Code)
+# Prototype Websites

 * Codename Starter_Pack: Not meant to be a very functional website.
-Focused on mastering basic website structure (html), styling (css), and functionality (javascript).
+Focused on mastering basic website structure (HTML), styling (CSS), and functionality (Javascript).

-    -
+        -I used <blank> tutorial and got some blah blah blah

 # ChangeLog